graphql/graphql-over-http/ROADMAP.md

 ## Version 1.0

-After significant meetings, the Working Group has come to consensus that a first version of this spec should introduce some key changes over the prior existing uses of GraphQL over HTTP.
-This first version _might_ also codify existing prior common usages of GraphQL over HTTP.
+Version 1 aims to codify the most common existing uses of GraphQL queries and mutations over HTTP whilst encouraging some improved practices.
+The majority of GraphQL servers should find that they are already compatible with Version 1.0 of the GraphQL-over-HTTP specification, although they should still put work in to address the `SHOULD` behaviours that they may be missing, most notably around the use of the `application/graphql+json` Content-Type.

+Subscriptions, websockets and server-sent events are out of scope for version 1.0.

 In layout and structure version 1.0 should lay a foundation for future development and standardization.

 ### Scope